JoshLefebvre/OrchardCore.CustomSetup/README.md

 ## Reason
-My tenant creation flow needs to be very customizable for my business. `Tenant Admins` will be responsible for administratrating their sites and I never want to give them `Super User` privileges as this is dangerous.
+My tenant creation flow needs to be very customizable and automated for my business. `Tenant Admins` will be responsible for administratrating their sites and I never want to give them `Super User` privileges as this is dangerous.
 This custom setup module will allow me to create the new tenant admin with a specific role and use a default account for the SuperUser that only I will have access to.

 ## Setting up your dev environment